Where to Stay in Bali: 14 Best Areas

 Regardless of why you are visiting Bali or what you are looking for, rest assured Bali will leave you with lasting memories.
 It is a gorgeous area full of adventures waiting to happen.
 Whether you prefer outdoor activities such as hiking and surfing, or meandering through markets and hunting for hidden restaurant treasures, Bali should be your next vacation destination!

-So, that’s my guide to the best places to stay in Bali.
+So, that’s my guide to the where to stay in Bali.
 As you will know by now, this incredibly varied island has something to offer to visitors of all budgets and needs.
 Why not pick a location, choose your dates, and start making plans for your visit?